eigerco/solana-spec/implementation-details.md

 ## Connecting to the cluster

-When connecting a node to the cluster, the node operator must specify an entrypoint.
-The entrypoint is the gossip address of the peer the node is going to initially connect to.
-The node starts up and then advertises itself to the cluster by sending messages to the peer identified by the entrypoint.
+When connecting a node to the cluster, the node operator must specify at least one entrypoint.
+The entrypoint is the gossip address of the peer the node will initially connect to.

+Before the Gossip service is started, the node must discover the cluster shred version and check its own ports.
+The node does this by sending a request to the entrypoint's IP echo server that is listening on a TCP endpoint on the gossip address.
+The node sends an IP echo server request with a list of UDP and TCP ports whose availability needs to be checked by the entrypoint node.
+The entrypoint node tries to establish a connection with the requesting node's TCP ports and sends packets to the UDP ports.
+The entrypoint node then replies back with the IP echo server response containing the public address of the requesting node and the cluster shred version.

+The node starts the Gossip service and then advertises itself to the cluster by sending messages to the peer identified by the entrypoint.
 The node sends:
-* two [push messages](#push-messages) containing its own [`Version`](gossip-protocol-spec.md#version) and [`NodeInstance`](gossip-protocol-spec.md#nodeinstance)
+* two [push messages](#push-messages) containing its own [`Version`](gossip-protocol-spec.md#version) and [`NodeInstance`](gossip-protocol-spec.md#nodeinstance),
-* a [pull request](#pull-requests) that contains the node's own [`LegacyContactInfo`](gossip-protocol-spec.md#legacycontactinfo)
+* a [pull request](#pull-requests) that contains the node's own [`LegacyContactInfo`](gossip-protocol-spec.md#legacycontactinfo).

 The push messages are [propagated further](#propagating-push-messages-over-a-cluster) to other nodes in the cluster.
 Soon after that, the node should start receiving [pull responses](#pull-responses), push messages, and [pings](#ping-and-pong-messages) from other nodes.

 When the connection with the cluster is established, the node can fully participate in the gossip - it can update the cluster with its data (push messages) and receive data from its peers through received push messages and by sending pull requests and receiving the corresponding pull responses.

+However, for the node to switch from the default `spy` mode to the `gossip` mode, it awaits a `SnapshotHashes` message from the cluster.
+Once it receives the message, the node will try to download the snapshots from any known RPC servers in the cluster.
+After the snapshot downloads, the node runs in `gossip` mode.

 ### Keeping the connection alive
 To keep the connection with other nodes, nodes must constantly exchange messages.
-Nodes in the cluster send around 30-40 pull requests per second and push messages every 7.5 seconds.
+Nodes in the cluster send lots of pull requests per second and push messages every 7.5 seconds.
 If a node stops sending pull requests and push messages for more than 15 seconds it will be ignored by other nodes and will not receive any push messages or pull requests.
-Sending ping messages only is not enough, node needs to send push messages or pull requests at least every 15 seconds to keep the connection alive.
+Sending ping messages only is not enough.
+The node must send its `ContactInfo` at least every 15 seconds to keep the connection alive.
+The node can do this through PushMessages or a combination of PushMessages and PullRequests.
+Otherwise, if the node stops sending `ContactInfo`, eventually, other nodes will purge the node's contact info from their CRDS table.

 ## Data management